2003 (July to December)

 –JLA #11-15 (“ROCK OF AGES”)

-In three days’ time Lex Luthor’s so-called “corporate takeover” of the JLA is in full effect.
+In three days’ time, Lex Luthor’s so-called “corporate takeover” of the JLA is in full effect.
 His Injustice Gang, which comprises Joker, Ocean Master, Mirror Master II, Circe, and Dr. Light, has neutralized the entire team except for Batman who discovers that Luthor is the man behind it all.
 Batman recruits Plastic Man into the JLA and they begin an offensive against Luthor.
 However, Luthor has an ace up his sleeve.
 He holds the mystical all-powerful artifact known as the Philosopher’s Stone, which has the capability to threaten all existence.
 New God Metron shows up and tricks Green Lantern, Flash, and Aquaman into taking a trip through space and time to the distant realm (near the end of time) known as Wonderworld.
 (I could take 50 pages to fully describe the infinite nature and near incomprehensible scale of what is going on here, but instead I’ll keep it simple.)
 Our traveling heroes meet the android Hourman from the 853rd century, who explains, “This is the first time you have met me, but not the first time I have met you.
 The next time you meet me will be the first time I meet you.”
 This will make so much goddamn amazing sense when we get to “One Million” that your head will spin with delight.
 Anyway, back on Earth, Batman pays-off Mirror Master to betray Luthor.
 Meanwhile, our wayward heroes, Green Lantern, Flash, and Aquaman, travel back in time, but wind up in an alternate future in the year 2018 where Darkseid has discovered the Anti-Life Equation and has turned Earth into a global concentration camp.
 An aged and rugged Bruce Wayne has just escaped from eight years of torture, but can still kick serious ass.
 This Dark Knight of 2018 meets with the trio and explains that fifteen years ago in a JLA battle with Luthor’s Injustice Gang (i.e. the story we are currently reading!), Superman destroyed the Philosopher’s Stone, unknowingly releasing the deadly power which Darkseid was able to harness and use to take over the world.
 Our time-traveling heroes realize that they need to get back in time to stop Superman!
 As they find themselves hurtling back towards present day, the 2018 version of Batman is able to help defeat Darkseid, but not before being struck and killed by an Omega Beam!
 If this shit isn’t practice for Final Crisis, I don’t know what is.
 I’ll say it again: Amazing.
 The time-travelers are able to stop Superman from squashing the Stone at the last second, thus preventing the dark future portrayed in 2018.
 For a sec, Joker gets his hands on the Stone, but J’onn uses his telepathy to rejigger the information in the Joker’s brain, making him temporarily sane.
 In this moment, Luthor convinces Joker to use the power of the Stone to make it so that the Revenge Squad’s attack on Star City never occurred, thus clearing Luthor of any criminal charges.
 Metron takes the Stone and reveals that its alternate aspect is the Worlogog, which Hank Hall had previously used to fuck with time during Zero Hour.
 Metron also reveals that a fraction of the Source exists within the Stone/Worlogog.
 And if you don’t know, even a fraction of the Source is some serious shit.
 After contemplating the impossible scope of what has occurred, senior members Batman, Superman, and Aquaman decide to disband the JLA!
 The events which have just happened are too much for the heroes to comprehend.
 Nothing, and I repeat nothing, has shaken the DCU more than this, and the JLA plans to take a step back, figure out what to do next, and begin an intensive re-recruitment campaign.
-If you are wondering, three months will pass before the JLA officially re-assembles (not counting the events of Paradise Lost).
-Until then, we move on as crime never rests in Gotham City.
+Notably, we have some continuity snarls to address.
+Grant Morrison tells us that “three months” will pass before the JLA officially re-assembles for a case (in JLA #16).Of course, this isn’t counting the events of Paradise Lost and few other general JLA housecleaning items that will occur in the meantime.
+Additionally, due to retroactive compression and sliding-time, only about a month-and-a-half can pass before JLA #16.
+Until then, we move on, as crime never rests in Gotham City.

 –Resurrection Man #7